fijcj/term3-assignment/README.md

 The 1s represent spaces which the queen can attack, the 0s represent spaces the queen cannot attack

+the coordinate 1,1 is in the top left corner, whereas the coordinate 8,8 is in the bottom right corner

 # To build from source.